apache/pulsar/site2/docs/functions-develop-api.md

 </TabItem>
 <TabItem value="Python">

-To use a piece of Python code as a “language-native” function, you must have a method named `process` as follows.
+To use a piece of Python code as a "language-native" function, you must have a method named `process` as follows.
 It appends an exclamation point to any string value it receives.

 ```python
 def process(input):